UCLAdeepvision/CS188-Projects-2023Winter/_posts/2022-01-27-team35-super-resolution.md

 #### Deviations From the Paper

-Unlike in the paper, our discriminator implementation has a Sigmoid operation at the end of the forward pass to output the un-normalized probabilities of the discriminator.
+Our discriminator implementation has slightly different Sigmoid operation at the end of the forward pass to output the un-normalized probabilities of the discriminator.
 This allowed us to use the `nn.BCELoss()` from the PyTorch library.

-Additionally, the paper describes the addition of a very-lightly weighted Total Variation (TV) loss when using smaller VGG networks (e.g. VGG-22) which we omitted from our training process.
+Additionally, the paper describes the addition of a very-lightly weighted Total Variation (TV) loss when earlier feature maps of VGG-19 which we omitted from our training process.
 Additionally, no learning rate scheduling was used during our training process ($$\eta = 10^{-5}$$).

 #### SRGAN Results